Understanding the Commodity Cycle

 The 5 Phases of the Commodity Cycle

 - As prices start rising, more producers see their margins expand or at least have the capacity for them to expand.
-This incentivizes larger amounts of capital spending to increase production.
+This incentivises larger amounts of capital spending to increase production.
 During this time, prices are keen to increase further.
 This helps to stimulate growth and inflation in the broader economy.

 - The next phase begins once supply from new production overwhelms demand and prices begin to fall.

-- Once the reality of lower prices hit the market, capital expenditures must be curtailed (or discontinued entirely) to avoid producing unprofitably.
+- Once the reality of lower prices hits the market, capital expenditures must be curtailed (or discontinued entirely) to avoid producing unprofitably.
 This helps to drain supply from the market, creating a new equilibrium that becomes a cyclical bottom.
 Once this production capacity evaporates, this provides the basis for the supply constraints witnessed once the cycle turns back to stage one and repeats itself.

 How This Template Applies to the Current Commodities Picture